lscoppitto/docs-v3/docs/tutorials/davra.md

 At this point you are ready to click on the **Run** button!
 Your device will be automatically configured and it will start publishing data to the Zerynth Cloud.

-If you open the device page from the [Zerynth Cloud](https://cloud.zerynth.com), you will see real time data coming from your device!
+If you open the device page from the [Zerynth Cloud](https://cloud.zerynth.com), you will see real time data sent from your device!

 ## Create Davra integration
 The last step to receive the data published from the device to you Davra dashboard is to create a **Davra Integration**.